+Daughety: Department of Economics, Vanderbilt University, Nashville, TN 37235 (email: andrew.f.daughety@vanderbilt.edu); Reinganum: Department of Economics, Vanderbilt University, Nashville, TN 37235 (email: jennifer.f.reinganum@vanderbilt.edu).
+Leslie Marx was Coeditor for this article.
 We thank Jeffrey Gordon, Robert Scott, and Eric Talley at Columbia Law School and Bruno Deffains at the Paris Center for Law and Economics (CRED), Université Paris II Panthéon-Assas, for providing stimulating research environments at the two institutions during the development of this paper.
-We also thank Giuseppe Dari-Mattacci, Rosa Ferrer, Justin Fox, Xinyu Hua, Shmuel Leshem, Mitch Polinsky, and Kathy Spier for comments on an earlier version of this paper.
+We also thank Giuseppe Dari-Mattiacci, Rosa Ferrer, Justin Fox, Xinyu Hua, Shmuel Leshem, Mitch Polinsky, Kathy Spier, and two anonymous referees for helpful comments and suggestions on earlier versions of this paper.